CCYP Ambassadors

 Listen here

-Ambassador Slogans
+• CCYP Ambassador Slogans

 View here

-2022 Ambassador Statewide Event
+CCYP Ambassador Statewide Event

-A statewide event co-designed by our CCYP Ambassadors, bringing together young people and adult decision-makers through a range of activities and discussions.
+A statewide event co-designed by CCYP Ambassadors, bringing together young people and adult decision-makers through a range of activities and discussions.

 View here

-• T-shirt project
+• CCYP Ambassador T-shirt

-Respectful Relationships
+• Respectful Relationships

-‘Respectful Relationships’ is a set of animated podcasts on the importance of respectful relationships and consent education.
+A series of animated podcasts on the importance of respectful relationships and consent education.

 Listen here

-Listen here!
+• Listen here!
 Haikus

 View here

-Future Tasmania
+• Future Tasmania

 View here

-Make Contact
+• Make Contact

-2020 was a year of great disruption to many people’s lives, including young Tasmanians.
-At their first all in-person meeting for the year, Ambassadors worked on a creative project about topics important to them and about the things that connect us.
+CCYP Ambassadors worked on a creative project about topics important to them and about the things that connect us.

 View here

-CCYP Ambassador Umbrellas
+• CCYP Ambassador Umbrellas

 View here

-We Can
+• We Can

 “We Can” is a short film co-designed, filmed and produced by members of the 2018 Children and Young People Consultative Council.
 It highlights how children and young people’s unique experiences, knowledge and perspectives can inform decision makers.